minhhh/unity-mecanim/readme.md

         * Find the correct node in the model OR create a weapon holder node like before
         * Attach the weapons to it
         * Hide/Unhide the correct weapon when switching weapon
+* Equipped weapons only change a part of the body ([Sword equipping](https://www.youtube.com/watch?v=7gsl43thTsk))
     * Equip with equip/unequip animations.
-All weapons are treated the same when equipped ([Sword equipping](https://www.youtube.com/watch?v=7gsl43thTsk))
+All weapons are treated the same when equipped
     * Create equip/unequip animation for each weapons
-    * Using layer/layer mask to blend the equip/unequip animations, masking only the necessary parts of the body, such as the arm movement
+    * Using layer/layer mask to blend the equip/unequip animations, masking only the necessary parts of the body, such as the arm movement.
+The lower body, head and other parts stay the same.
-    * Using Animation Event to set value to flags such as: sword_equipped, sword_unequipped
+    * Using Animation Event to set value to flags such as: `sword_equipped`, `sword_unequipped`
     * Attach the corresponding weapon using Animation Event calling functions and/or flags
 * Weapons affect whole animation when equiped ([Applied Mecanim : Character Animation and Combat State Machines](https://www.youtube.com/watch?v=Is9C4i4XyXk))
+    * Equipping a heavy weapon will affect the whole body movement

 ### Using mechanim as state machine